-Importantly, our findings indicate that regardless of advancing age, sex or presence of VTE provoking factors, an excess of total body fat seems to contribute to at least 20% of the incident VTE events occurring in the general population.
+Importantly, our findings indicate that regardless of advancing age, sex or presence of VTE provoking factors, an excess of total body fat seems to contribute to a substantial proportion of incident VTE events occurring in the general population.
 Hence, it is reasonable to assume that the promotion of a healthy lifestyle to fight the obesity epidemic could lower the incidence of VTE in the general population.
-While population-based strategies to improve lifestyle have contributed in recent decades to an important decline in smoking in several countries,36-38 current population strategies have not been successful in reversing the obesity epidemic.^{14,38} Obesity is recognized to have a chronic, relapsing and multicausal nature.39 Even though weight loss is achievable by most lifestyle and dietary interventions, long-term maintenance of lost weight is challenging and weight regain is typical.^{39,40} For instance, a meta-analysis comprising 29 studies on long-term weight loss showed that more than 50% of the lost weight was regained in an individual within 2 years, and by 5 years, the proportion of lost weight that was regained was approximately 80%.41 Further, a recent systematic review evaluating weight regain after lifestyle interventions in the adult population revealed that a continuous weight gain typically becomes apparent around 36 weeks after the end of the interventions.42
+While population-based strategies to improve lifestyle have contributed in recent decades to an important decline in smoking in several countries, 33-35 current population strategies have not been successful in reversing the obesity epidemic.
+13,35 Obesity is recognized to have a chronic, relapsing and multicausal nature.
+36 Even though weight loss is achievable by most lifestyle and dietary interventions, long-term maintenance of lost weight is challenging and weight regain is typical.^{36,37} Finally, it is important to address that the concept of PAF is based on the assumption of a causal association between the exposure and outcome and the premise of complete eradication of the exposure.
+With this regard, if overweight and obesity could hypothetically be eliminated from society, there would be an almost 25% reduction in the incidence of VTE based on our results.
+This is obviously not realistic, but because obesity is a modifiable exposure related to VTE in a presumably causal manner, 18-20 one can expect that even minor reductions in the prevalence of overweight and obesity would be relevant to mitigate the burden of VTE in society.

 Interventions that rely on targeting causal pathways involved in the pathophysiology of obesity-related VTE could emerge as promising approaches to reduce the VTE risk among overweight and obese subjects.
 Still, for these interventions to be effective and safe, it is crucial to unravel the complex mechanisms by which obesity increases thrombosis risk.
-While venous stasis,43 chronic low-grade inflammation,44 hypercoagulability,45 and attenuated fibrinolysis^{46,47} have all been implicated in the mechanisms underlying the association between obesity and VTE, only a few studies have pursued the identification of specific explanatory factors for this association.
-Chronic inflammation, assessed by C-reactive protein, appears to explain only a small fraction of the VTE risk among obese.^{48,49} Recently, we showed that plasminogen activator inhibitor 1 (PAI-1), the main inhibitor of fibrinolysis, displayed a dose-dependent association with VTE risk and mediated approximately 15% of the association between obesity and VTE.50 These findings underscore the potential use of PAI-1 as a target to reduce the VTE risk in obese subjects.
-Indeed, drugs that can modulate PAI-1 activity, known as PAI-1 inhibitors, have been extensively characterized in experimental studies and some of them are currently being tested in clinical trials although for conditions other than obesity and VTE.^{51,52} Future research dedicated to identify biomarkers with a causal role in the association between overweight/obesity and VTE may facilitate the development of targeted intervention to lower the risk of incident VTE in overweight and obese people.
+While venous stasis, 38 chronic low-grade inflammation, 39 hypercoagulability, 40 and attenuated fibrinolysis 41,42 have all been implicated in the mechanisms underlying the association between obesity and VTE, only a few studies have pursued the identification of specific explanatory factors for this association.
+Chronic inflammation, assessed by C-reactive protein, appears to explain only a small fraction of the VTE risk among obese.
+43,44 Recently, we showed that plasminogen activator inhibitor 1 (PAI-1), the main inhibitor of fibrinolysis, displayed a dose-dependent association with VTE risk and mediated approximately 15% of the association between obesity and VTE.
+45 These findings underscore the potential use of PAI-1 as a target to reduce the VTE risk in obese subjects.
+Indeed, drugs that can modulate PAI-1 activity, known as PAI-1 inhibitors, have been extensively characterized in experimental studies and some of them are currently being tested in clinical trials although for conditions other than obesity and VTE.
+46,47 Future research dedicated to identify biomarkers with a causal role in the association between overweight/obesity and VTE may facilitate the development of targeted intervention to lower the risk of incident VTE in overweight and obese people.